 Where to Eat Near Durmitor National Park

-There are plenty of great restaurants in Žabljak.
+There are plenty of good restaurants in Žabljak selling food for affordable prices.
+After seeing how expensive Kotor was, I felt that Žabljak offered a relative bargain.
 Lupo D’Argento serves huge, excellent breakfasts for about 4-6 euros.
 Their prices are a little higher for dinner, but you can still get a pasta for about 6-8 euros.
-I had a massive four cheese gnocchi after climbing Bobotov Kuk and it was delicious, but I was also so hungry that I think I would have eaten anything at that point.
+I had a massive four cheese gnocchi after climbing Bobotov Kuk and it was delicious, but also, in full disclosure — I was so hungry that I think I would have eaten anything at that point!

-Make sure you try a pekara (traditional bakery) while in Montenegro.
-You simply must eat a burek!
+Make sure you try eating at a pekara (traditional bakery) while in Montenegro.
+You simply must order a burek!
 It’s a flaky phyllo dough stuffed with meat, cheese, potato, spinach, or other goodies.
 My favorite pekara was located about 50 meters behind the big grocery store – there are signs you can follow.

 Hiking in Durmitor National Park

 The hiking is also excellent on the way to Bobotov Kuk, the highest peak of Durmitor National Park.
 If you start the hike in Sedlo, you’ll pass so many beautiful landscapes on your way to the top.
 You can either schedule a cab to and from the start of the trail in Sedlo, or you can start in Sedlo and then actually hike all the way back to town, passing Black Lake on the way.
-You’ll definitely want to get an early start if you do this route, as it is about an 8 hour hike!
-Hiking to the top of Bobotov Kuk and back to the Sedlo trailhead is about 6-7 hours roundtrip, but of course, this all depends on your pace and stamina.
+You’ll definitely want to get an early start if you do this route, as it is about an 8-hour hike roundtrip!